projectchrono/chrono/README.md

 See the [tutorials](http://www.projectchrono.org/mediawiki/index.php/Tutorials) for examples of C++ code using the Chrono:::Engine library.

+[API documentation](http://api.chrono.projectchrono.org/) is generated from `develop` on a nightly basis.

 A place for discussions can be the [projectchrono group](https://groups.google.com/forum/#!forum/projectchrono).